How Solar Pool Heaters Work: Diagnosis & Troubleshooting

 Performance Expectations

-Properly sized and installed solar heaters can raise pool temperature 8-15 degrees above ambient air temperature.
+Properly sized and installed solar heaters can raise pool temperature 8-15 degrees above what it would be without heating, extending the swimming season significantly.
 However, performance varies significantly with weather conditions, pool usage, and system maintenance.
 Keep realistic expectations - solar heaters extend your swimming season but won't provide the rapid heating of gas heaters.

 Monitor your system's performance by tracking daily temperature gain during sunny conditions.
 A well-functioning system should show measurable temperature increases on clear days with moderate to strong sun exposure.